danfuzz/samizdat/README.md

 * `sam-comp-prelim` &mdash; tool to compile Samizdat.

-  Compiler that accepts bona fide Samizdat syntax and outputs C C code to be linked and run with `libsam-exec-0`.
+  Compiler that accepts bona fide Samizdat syntax and outputs C code to be linked and run with `libsam-exec-0`.

   Written in *Samizdat Layer N* (for the ultimate value of `N`).